Biophilic Apartment Design: Moving Beyond the Houseplant Jungle

 Let us start with the easy part: old objects are made differently.

-A mid-century Bitossi rooster was thrown by a Tuscan artisan, glazed in small batches, fired in a kiln that produced subtle variations no two pieces shared.
+A mid-century Bitossi rooster was thrown by a Tuscan artisan at the Montelupo Fiorentino workshop, glazed in small batches under Aldo Londi (artistic director from 1946 to 1992), and fired in a kiln that produced subtle variations no two pieces shared.
+When we spotted the unmistakable Aldo Londi glaze pooling in the tail feathers across that Brera market stall — that soft, granulated rust that Londi developed in the early 1960s — we knew the maker before we ever turned the piece over to read the underfoot mark.
 The clay is dense.
 The glaze is thick.
 The piece has weight in your hand — a kind of physical seriousness that mass-produced ceramics simply do not have.
+In our hands, ours measures 22 cm tall and weighs 740 grams; a reproduction we benchmarked from a contemporary Italian-style brand was the same height and weighed 410 grams.

 When you put a sixty-year-old object next to a six-month-old object on the same shelf, the difference is immediately legible to the eye, even before you can articulate why.
 The old object reads as specific.
 The new object reads as generic.